DomiR/rstest/README.md

 # Introduction

-Welcome to your guide on testing Effect-based applications using `bun:test` and the `@domir/rstest` package.
-This package simplifies running tests for Effect-based code with Bun test.
+Welcome to your guide on testing Effect-based applications using `@rstest/core` and the `@domir/rstest` package.
+This package simplifies running tests for Effect-based code with rstest.

 In this guide, we'll walk you through setting up the necessary dependencies and provide examples of how to write Effect-based tests using `@domir/rstest`.

 # Requirements

-First, ensure you have [`bun`](https://bun.sh/) installed (version `1.6.0` or later).
+First, ensure you have [`@rstest/core`](https://github.com/web-infra-dev/rstest) installed.

-Next, install the `@domir/rstest` package, which integrates Effect with Bun test.
+Next, install the `@domir/rstest` package, which integrates Effect with rstest.

 ```sh
 bun add -D @domir/rstest